If you work a 12-hour or night shift, this guide is going to be a game-changer.

 - Dumbbell rows with your desk and briefcase/backpack.

 - Walking up the stairs on your break.
 Why not?

 It all adds up, and every little bit is better than nothing.
 The strength training benefits are key, but there’s one other key benefit to exercising throughout the day.

-Along with strength training, just staying active will help you think healthy.
+Along with strength training, just staying active will help.

 Stand up at your desk if you can – mix up standing and sitting.

 Go for a walk around the office.
 If you are a nurse or doctor you are probably already doing a considerable amount of walking to make your rounds, so keep it up.

 The reason for staying active is so important is three-fold:

 - Every little bit counts.
 That push-up, those squats, that extra mile walked…they all add up!

 - Your brain keeps thinking “I am active.”
 Because it has to work more when you move!
 Remember, diet is 80% of your success or failure.
 When you exercise and constantly stay active, you are consistently reminding yourself that you are making healthier decisions, and these should carry over to your eating decisions too.
 Exercising and eating poorly is kind of like paddling a row-boat with one oar – you’re just spinning in circles.
 Work both together and dominate!